 Buffered by cabin decks: Best cabin location for light sleepers

 If you’re a light sleeper, the best place for you to stay on a cruise ship is in a room surrounded by other cabins.
 That means you have a cabin on either side of you, and cabin decks above and below you.
-Though it’s always possible to hear TV noise or crying babies, in general, cabins that house two to four people are much quieter than popular public areas that get lots of foot traffic by passengers and crew.
+Though it’s always possible to hear TV noise or crying babies.
+In general, cabins that house two to four people are much quieter than popular public areas that get lots of foot traffic by passengers and crew.
 When booking cabins, cruise lines often provide a key to tell which staterooms can hold more than two people.
 If possible, select a stateroom next to one that can only accommodate two.

 Even better, choose a room that does not connect to the cabin next door because these are less sound-proof than staterooms without an extra door in the middle.
 Also, skip the cabins all the way forward as these can be loud when the ship drops anchor at tender ports.

-Near your happy place: Best cabin location to maximize your fun time onboard
+Near your happy place: Best cabin location to maximize your fun (or relaxing) time onboard

 When you cruise, where do you spend most of your time?
-The spa, the pool, the casino, the kids’ club?
+The spa, the pool, the casino, the adults only deck, the kids’ club?
 The best cruise ship cabin location for you might be the one with the shortest commute to your happy place.

 If you’re going to play poker every night until 2 a.m., choose a cabin that’s a quick walk from the casino.
 If you want to sleep as late as possible and still be the first person to snag a primo lounge chair at the pool deck, pick a room on the Lido Deck or one that’s steps away from the closet stairwell on the deck below.
 Do you want to roll out of bed and get breakfast?
 Choose a cabin that's a deck or two away from the buffet or main dining room.
 Spa cabins were designed to give spa lovers close proximity to their treasured thermal suite (plus, they come with some sweet spa amenities to boot).

 Don’t waste time trekking down hallways and waiting for elevators.
 Position your onboard bedroom as close as possible to your favorite onboard destination to maximize your vacation time.